Costs and Financial Assistance - 2012-2013

 Western Illinois University offers guaranteed tuition, fees, as well as room and board rates for graduate students.
 Students eligible for the graduate cost guarantee must meet the following:

-- The guarantee will be for four consecutive years or until degree completion, whichever occurs first.
-If the student has not finished the degree program within four years, the rate will be advanced by one year and will continue for another two years;
+2. The guarantee will be for four consecutive years, or until degree completion, whichever occurs first.
+If the student has not finished the degree program within four years, the rate will be advanced by one year and will continue for another two years, for a maximum of six years;

 Macomb Campus Fees